Gateways

 Instead of specifying a single IP you can also make a whole network range available, this is done by configuring a Subnet.

-Also for the Subnet the traffic will be routed through the Providing Asset.
-However, if the accessing client/asset already has an IP in the configured network range, it will not route through the providing asset, but will use its local interface to reach it.
+Also for the Subnet the traffic will be routed through the gateway asset.
+However, if the accessing client/asset already has an IP in the configured network range, it will not route through the gateway asset, but will use its local interface to reach it.